Setting up a Sidra installation using the Sidra CLI tool¶

 sidra deploy configure --deploymentOwnerName "<DEPLOYMENT_OWNER_NAME>" --deploymentOwnerEmail "<DEPLOYMENT_OWNER_EMAIL>" --infrastructureAlertEmail "<INFRASTRUCTURE_ALERT_EMAIL>" --companyName "<COMPANY_NAME>" --sidraAdminSubject "<SIDRA_ADMIN_SUBJECT>" --subscriptionId "<SUBSCRIPTION_ID>" --coreKeyVaultName "<CORE_KEY_VAULT_NAME>" --developmentTeam "<DEVELOPMENT_TEAM>" --resourceGroupName "<RESOURCE_GROUP_NAME>" --defaultDSUResourceGroupName "<DEFAULT_DSU_RESOURCE_GROUP_NAME>" --resourceNamePrefix "<RESOURCE_NAME_PREFIX>" --resourceNameMiddle "<RESOURCE_NAME_MIDDLE>" --installationSize "<INSTALLATION_SIZE>"

-Now, everything is ready to deploy all the resources.
+At this step, all the parameters should be ready to deploy all the resources.

 On Azure DevOps go to the Pipelines blade, and select the multi-stage pipeline "SIDRA